-Table 16 Regional and Local Plans and Policies Relevant to Aesthetics and Visual Quality --
+Table 16 Regional and Local Plans and Policies Relevant to Aesthetics and Visual Qua lity -- ------

-Plan and Policies Summary Santa Clara County Summary Growth and Development C-GD 17: Provide protection of a scenic corridor in Coyote Valley adjacent to US 101.
+Plan and Policies Summary Santa Clara County Santa Clara County General Plan (1994) Growth and Development C-GD 17: Provide protection of a scenic corridor in Coyote Valley adjacent to US 101.
 Transportation C-TR(i) 29: Build attractive transit facilities, including passenger waiting shelters and major transfer facilities.
 Parks and Recreation C-PR 4: Public lands should preserve visually significant open space.
 C-PR 34: Designate and protect eligible roadways as local or state scenic highways.
 C-PR 35: Designate a system of scenic roads linking the urban area with the rural and open space areas.
-C-PR(i) 20: Designate all Santa Clara County roads shown in the "California Master Plan of Scenic Highways.
+C-PR(i) 20: Designate all Santa Clara County roads shown in the "California Master Plan of Scenic Highways Eligible for Official Scenic Highway Designation" as scenic highways.
 C-PR(i) 21: Add the following highways (US 101 south of SR 85, SR 152 west of Gilroy, SR 17 south of I-280, I-680 and I-280 south of I-880) to the State Master Plan for Scenic Highways and designate them as official state scenic highways.
-C-PR(i) 22: Designate as scenic highways roads warranting scenic highway status in the County's General Plan. status in the County's General Plan.
+C-PR(i) 22: Designate as scenic highways roads warranting scenic highway status in the County's General Plan.
 C-PR(i) 23: Seek city scenic highway designations for those freeways and expressways designated in the County's General Plan as scenic highways.
 C-PR 37: The natural scenery along many of Santa Clara County's highways should be protected from land uses and other activities which would diminish its aesthetic beauty.
 C-PR 38: Land use should be controlled along scenic roads so as to relate to the location and functions of these roads and should be subject to design review and conditions to assure the scenic quality of the corridor.
-C-PR 39: Protect the visual integrity of the scenic gateways to the South County (Pacheco Pass, Hecker Pass, Route 101 south of Gilroy, and a Coyote greenbelt area north of Morgan Hill).
+C-PR 39: Protect the visual integrity of the scenic gateways to the South County C-PR 33: Protect the visual integrity of the scenic gateways to the south County (Pacheco Pass, Hecker Pass, Route 101 south of Gilroy, and a Coyote greenbelt area north of Morgan Hill).
 C-PR 43: Locate new structures where they will not have a negative impact on the scenic quality of the area.
 In rural areas they should generally be set back at least 100 feet from scenic roads and highways to minimize their visual impact.